Jane (1813 Hull ship): Merchantman

-After having returned from the Davis Strait in 1836 without having killed a single whale (i.e., "Clean"), and with whaling in the previous two years having been almost as poor, her owners shifted her to the merchant trade.
+After having returned from the Davis Strait in 1836, without having killed a single whale (i.e., "Clean"), with whaling in the previous two years having been almost as poor, and after her overwintering in Davis Strait, her owners shifted her to the merchant trade.

 In 1842 Captain W. Tather sailed Jane to Greenland again, but the voyage was not very successful.
 She killed one whale and 861 seals.

 Fate

 LR for 1867 had unchanged information from that for 1865, except that it carried the annotation "[wr]ecked".